Creating self-cleaning clothing with probiotics

-Next, we came up with hundreds of ideas, ranging from silly to precision engineering.
-The most promising concepts omitted the tumble dryer altogether.
-We realized that most of us don’t want a dryer, we don’t want to dry our clothes, and we don't even want to wash our clothes.
+Next, we came up with hundreds of ideas—the most promising concepts omitted the tumble dryer altogether.
+Most of us don’t want a dryer, don’t want to dry our clothes, and don't even want to wash our clothes.
 We want clean clothes.

 Inspired by self-healing and self-cleaning concrete, Bio.me asked what if our clothes could clean themselves?
 We built prototypes of the service, packaging, and product, impregnating fabric with probiotics to keep them clean.
 The probiotics are living agents that detect and act to break down grime, pathogens, and other odor-causing bacteria.